 Please note that doctoral studies can start without the student being on site.
 The doctoral student can participate in activities from a distance, for example writing the individual study plan, taking doctoral courses online, preparing for the ISP seminar, theoretical studies, participating in online seminars and meetings, etc.

 Travel, research visits and international conferences

 Doctoral students are to observe the same guidelines on travel, research visits and international conferences as all other members of staff.

 Personal presentations at international conferences are obligatory for KI’s doctoral students.
-If the current Covid-19-pandemic mean that a student cannot fulfil this requirement, the Dissertation Committee may still approve the application of public defence on condition that the activity can take place after the public defence.
-In such cases, it is also recommended to contact the departmental director of doctoral studies and discuss how this could be solved.
+If the current Covid-19-pandemic mean that a student cannot fulfil this requirement, the doctoral student should approach the departmental director of doctoral studies and discuss how this could be solved.

 KI’s travel grant for research visits for doctoral research

 Owing to the limited opportunities for doctoral students to conduct planned research visits, the travelling/utilisation time for KI’s travel grants for research visits for doctoral students has been extended to 2021.
 This also applies for travel grants for research visits for doctoral students advertised, applied for and granted in the spring and autumn of 2019.

 If you have applied for a grant for a trip that has to be cancelled, we ask you to repay the money, although the sum granted can be used to cover any costs you may have incurred in cancelling.